carterhanks/tools-only/README.md

   - Name, Age, Location
   - Bio
   - Matches
-- App will have the ability to swipe left or right on other users' profiles on the matching screen
+- App will have the ability to swipe left or right on other users' profiles on the matching screen (buttons will be added as an alternate functionality in case swipe doesn't work)
-- App will have a chat/messaging feature
+- App will have a chat/messaging feature (likely using sockets)
-- If users match then they become 'friends' so-to-speak, and can then message back and forth
+- If users match then they become 'friends' (so-to-speak), and can then message back and forth

 ## User Experience